 Problematic infestations of American cockroaches in residential buildings are uncommon.
 This is partly because their large size means that they are more readily captured and dealt with.
 Their preference for warm temperatures also slows their development.
 As American cockroaches tend to enter buildings via plumbing infrastructure, building foundations, or beneath doors, stopping up these areas can help manage initial infestations.
 Insecticides can also be effective, and these should be applied by a qualified expert.

-A distinctive-looking species of cockroach, the Oriental cockroach is somewhat unusual in that it prefers cooler environments.
-With their preference for damp areas, Oriental cockroaches are a common pest throughout not just Sydney, but Australia more generally, and in a variety of areas around the world.
+A distinctive-looking species of cockroach, the Oriental roach is somewhat unusual in that it prefers cooler environments.
+With their preference for damp areas, Oriental roaches are a common pest throughout not just Sydney, but Australia more generally, and in a variety of areas around the world.

 The Oriental cockroach is typically around 2.5cm in length, and is a glossy dark brown or black in colour.
 The male of the species has long, functional wings, while the female has very short wings that cannot be used for flight.
 The female has a wider body than the male.

-Oriental cockroaches breed relatively slowly when compared with other cockroaches.
+They breed relatively slowly when compared with others.
 The female lays eggs cases each containing around 16 eggs apiece, and these cases take about two months to hatch.

 Managing Oriental cockroaches

 Oriental cockroaches have much higher moisture demands than other cockroaches, and removing water sources and keeping your property dry can go a long way towards deterring this variety of roach.
 However, pesticides tend not to be especially effective on Oriental cockroaches as they tend to wash away with the rain or morning dew.
 Oriental cockroaches can also be difficult to identify, as they make their home in damp and out-of-the-way places, and their dark carapace provides good camouflage.
 Oriental cockroaches like to feed on starchy foodstuffs, so keeping these foods carefully packaged can help.